10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 Tucked away in the Poblenou neighbourhood stands this full-sized polystyrene replica of Auguste Rodin’s masterpiece, The Thinker.

-Referred to as The Thinker of Poblenou, the statue was created by a company that specialized in theatrical props.
-For many years, it adorned the roof of the company’s workshop.
+Referred to as The Thinker of Poblenou, the statue was created by a company that specialized in theatrical props and, for many years, it adorned the roof of the company’s workshop.

-When the company closed, and its workshop was torn down to make way for apartment buildings, the neighbours decided to save the statue.
-It was relocated to another building further down the street.
+When the company closed and its workshop was torn down to make way for apartment buildings, the neighbours decided to save the statue which was relocated to another building further down the street.
 The owner of the building that now houses the statue even went so far as to repaint it to match the statue.

 9. Matches by Claes Oldenburg